Ben Johnson (actor): Early life

-Johnson was born in Foraker, Oklahoma, on the Osage Indian Reservation, of self-identified Irish and Cherokee ancestry, the son of Ollie Susan Johnson (née Workmon) and Ben Johnson Sr. His father was a rancher and rodeo champion in Osage County.
+Johnson was born in Foraker, Oklahoma, on the Osage Indian Reservation, he believed he was of Irish and Cherokee ancestry, though this turned out not to be accurate (genealogists have found his ancestors came to America almost exclusively from England and Scotland.)
+However, his claims to partial Native American ancestry were legitimate and accurate, his mother's mother being a registered citizen of the Osage nation.
+He was the son of Ollie Susan Johnson (née Workmon) and Ben Johnson Sr. His father was a rancher and rodeo champion in Osage County.

+Johnson followed in his father's footsteps, working as a ranch hand from an early age and later becoming a world-champion rodeo cowboy.

 Film career

-Johnson's film career began with the Howard Hughes film The Outlaw.

-Johnson liked to say later that he got to Hollywood in a carload of horses.
+Johnson parlayed his equestrian skills into a film career in the late 1930s, first arriving in Hollywood to deliver a consignment of horses for a film.
+He credited Howard Hughes with launching his career, when the director hired him as a horse wrangler and stuntman on the 1943 film The Outlaw.
+He liked to say later that he got to Hollywood in a carload of horses.

 His work as a stuntman caught the eye of director John Ford, who hired Johnson for stunt work in the 1948 film Fort Apache, and as the riding double for Henry Fonda.
 During shooting, the horses pulling a wagon with three men in it stampeded.
 Johnson, who "happened to be settin' on a horse", stopped the runaway wagon and saved the men.
 When Ford promised that he would be rewarded, Johnson hoped it would be with another doubling job, or maybe a small speaking role.
 Instead, he received a seven-year acting contract from Ford.
 Ford called Johnson into his office, and handed him an envelope with a contract in it.
 Johnson started reading it, and when he got to the fifth line and it said "$5,000 a week," he stopped reading, grabbed a pen, signed it, and gave it back to Ford.